lazasof/snake_nn_Ai/README.md

 # snake_nn_Ai
-from a code camp tutorial messing around with nn architectures, lr, gamma values, epsilon, activation functions and rewards.
+from a freecodecamp tutorial messing around with nn architectures, lr, gamma values, epsilon, activation functions and rewards.<br>
+in general tweaking with parameters yielded better results than tweeking with the model
 <br>
 <br>
 concept #best highscore after 100 games aplying diferent parameters# <br>